 A lot of marketing professionals ignore social listening because of the assumed complexity of the process.
 I can assure you: social media monitoring is one of the simpler (if not the simplest) elements of social media marketing.
 And it saves you a lot of time and effort, whether you are a business owner or a marketing manager.

-In this article, I’ll guide you through the concept of social media monitoring, its various use cases, and the most popular tools to do it.
+In this article, I’ll guide you through the concept of monitoring social media, social media monitoring use cases, I'll explain how to do media monitoring and list the most popular tools to do it.
 But first, let’s answer the question: what is social listening?

 What is social media monitoring?